-Winegrowing area (District) in South Africa
+Wine growing area (District) in South Africa

-that to the region Breede River Valley
+going to the region Breede River Valley

-belongs.
+heard.
 It lies on the upper reaches of the Breede River and its tributaries between the districts Paarl

 in the west and Robertson

 to the east and is surrounded on three sides by mountains.
 There are the four wards Aan-de-Doorns, Hex River Valley, Nuy and Scherpenheuvel.
 The climate is particularly hot and dry in the eastern part and requires an artificial one irrigation